How to Wrap

 It may be a struggle, but if you do want to go with the traditional wrapping paper method check out our quick video below which will have things sorted in a jiffy.

 Hopefully this will give you plenty of ideas on how to wrap a bike for Christmas.
-We would love to see how you get on, why not send us pictures of your bike wrapping or your new bikes unwrapped under the Christmas tree?
+We would love to see how you get on, why not tag us in your pictures on Instagram or Facebook of your bike wrapping or your new bikes unwrapped under the Christmas tree?